 During that “Ride the Lightning” podcast, Musk said that a Tesla pickup would need to be affordable.
 “I think it’s got to start at less than $50,000.
 It’s got to be like $49,000 starting price max, ideally less.
 It just can’t be unaffordable.”

 The average starting price for a full-size pickup truck is around $30,000, which is about $20,000 less than Musk’s ideal starting price.
 But they typically sell for far more.
 The average transaction price of a full-size pickup is approximately $45,000, according to automotive research firm J.D.
 Power.

 Musk’s proposed starting price is close to the average transaction price paid by consumers for new trucks, according to Automotive News.

 Rivian’s R1T electric truck is expected to start around $69,000 when it goes on sale in late 2020.
 Ford has already announced plans for a hybrid and all-electric F-150 pickup model.
 Its hybrid truck will go on sale in 2020.
 Ford has not provided a timeline for the F-150 EV.

 Automotive industry experts expect Tesla to debut a pickup truck concept later this year.
 Musk has teased a first look at the truck late this summer.
+He said Tesla will show a prototype in November.
 But Tesla typically takes years from concept debut to production and sales of its new models.
 It frequently encounters development and production delays.

 The Model 3 sedan, for example, debuted in 2016.
 The first Model 3s rolled off the line in small numbers 18 months later.